How to Make Everything Bagel Seasoning

 Everything Bagel Seasoning is having a moment, isn’t it?

 Everything bagel seasoning is simply the seasoning that is used on everything bagels — you know the ones with all of the sesame seeds, poppy seeds, garlic flakes and such?

-Trader Joe’s started selling it and it sort of exploded on the internet and appeared in other stores, too.
+Trader Joe’s started selling “Everything But the Bagel Seasoning” — essentially the seasoning you put on everything bagels, and it sort of exploded on the internet and appeared in other stores, too.

 It’s brilliant, really.
 Luckily for those who are avoiding bagels and other carby/gluteny things you can have that same flavor on other things!

 After seeing all of those who didn’t have a Trader Joe’s nearby lament about not being able to get any EBS, I was determined to help you out.
 Yeah, Everything Bagel Seasoning has an acronym now. #arrived